1lum1nat1/live-hosts-scanner/README.md

 # live-hosts-scanner
-its a bash script, which scans live hosts in your network
+its a bash script, which scans your network and identifies active hosts

 [it's slow and need root privilages]